carlo-baron/chaoSim/README.md

 You can also open the project directly in **Visual Studio** or **VS Code** and start the simulation from there.

+Also this might not work on operating system that is not windows, and I don't know how to fix it yet so sorry in advance :(

 ---

 ## 🕹️ Usage